 Farnham Conservation Area

-Farnham is a mid-sized conservation area in England, covering approximately 24.8 hectares of protected landscape.
-It is designated in 1988, reflecting the area's longstanding cultural and architectural significance.
-Within the conservation area there are 22 listed buildings of architectural or historic importance.
+Farnham is a compact conservation area in England, covering approximately 7.9 hectares of protected landscape.
+It is designated in 1993, reflecting the area's longstanding cultural and architectural significance.
+The area includes 6 listed buildings recognised for their heritage value.

 Note: There are 3 conservation areas with this name in the UK.